-Construction, demolition, clearing, grading, excavation, and other land disturbance activities associated with small construction projects at substations have the potential to release sediment and other pollutants, potentially causing negative impacts to the environment.
+Clearing, grading, site preparation, pavement removal, and other land disturbance and pollution generating activities associated with sawcutting, grinding, and paving operations have the potential to release sediment and other pollutants, potentially causing negative impacts to the environment.

-This Activity Specific Erosion and Sediment Control Plan (A-ESCP) sets forth minimum Best Management Practices (BMPs) for Pacific Gas and Electric Company (PG&E) small substation construction projects.
+This Activity Specific Erosion and Sediment Control Plan (A-ESCP) sets forth minimum Best Management Practices (BMPs) for Sawcutting, Grinding, and Paving activities at all Pacific Gas and Electric Company (PG&E) construction projects.
 Construction projects include all permitted, non-permitted, and maintenance operations/projects.